Get Quote

 StandardEU GMP Annex 1 (2022)

-How Forming Material Choice Determines Your Machine Specification
+How Syringe Blister Pack Materials Choice Determines Your Machine Specification

-The material decision and the machine decision cannot be separated.
+The syringe blister pack materials decision and the machine decision cannot be separated.
 They must be made simultaneously — and in that order.
 Material first.
 Machine second.

 Thermoforming machines — which heat the forming film to 110–150°C and draw it into the cavity using positive air pressure or a plug-assist mechanism — work with PVC, PVC/PVDC, PP, and PE-based films.
 They cannot cold-form Alu-Alu.
 The physics are different: cold forming uses a mechanical draw-down at room temperature, which requires a different forming station geometry, a slower cycle rate (typically 20–40% slower than thermoforming for the same cavity footprint), and tooling specifically designed for the draw ratio of the syringe cavity.